-3 Tips to Improve Your Cloud Security
+3 Tips to Improve Cloud Data Security for Your Business - iCorps

 Having a strong password seems like common sense, but believe it or not some people are still using passwords like “qwerty,” “abc123,” or even just the word “password” in order to protect their important information.
 Splash Data recently came up with a list of the 25 worst passwords used last year, and if you see one of your passwords on the list, I’d advise you to make the appropriate adjustments.
 A good tip when coming up with a strong password is to actually use a password generator, a program where you can specify a passwords length, whether to include numbers and symbols, or if capitalization should come into question.
 You put in those specification and the generator will spit out a particularly tough password to crack.
 However, the best possible advice I’ve come across comes to us from Troy Hunt, a Microsoft Valuable Professional, who says “The only secure password is the one you can’t remember.”
 If the data you are protecting is that important, maybe relying on one isn’t enough and you should consider two-step verification.